Nondualism: Etymology

-"Nondualism" and "nonduality" are the translation of the Sanskrit terms advaita and advaya (Tibetan: gNis-med, Chinese: pu-erh, Japanese: fu-ni).
+"Nondualism" and "nonduality" are the translation of the Sanskrit terms advaita and advaya.

-"Advaita" (अद्वैत) is from Sanskrit roots a, "not"; dvaita, customarily translated as "dual."
-As Advaita, it is usually translated as "not-two" or "one without a second", and most commonly as "nondualism", "nonduality" or "nondual," invoking the notion of a dichotomy.
-Fabian Volker, following Paul Hacker explains that dvaita does not mean "duality," but "the state in which a second is present," the second here being synonymous with prapanca, "conceptual proliferation," and with jagat, "the world."
+"Advaita" (अद्वैत) is from Sanskrit roots a, "not"; dvaita, "customarily translated as dual".
+As Advaita, it is usually translated as "not-two" or "one without a second", and most commonly as "nondualism", "nonduality" or "nondual", invoking the notion of a dichotomy.
+Fabian Volker, following Paul Hacker explains that dvaita does not mean "duality" but "the state in which a second is present", the second here being synonymous with prapanca, "conceptual proliferation" and, with jagat, "the world".
 Advaita thus means that only Brahman, 'the one', is ultimately real, while the phenomenal world, or the conceptual multiplicity, 'the second', is not fully real.
-The term thus does not emphasize two instances, but the notion that the second instance is not fully real, and advaita is better translated as "that which has no second beside it" instead of "nonduality," denying multiplicity and the proliferation of concepts "that tend to obscure the true state of affairs."
+The term thus does not emphasize two instances, but the notion that the second instance is not fully real, and advaita is better translated as "that which has no second beside it" instead of "nonduality", denying multiplicity and the proliferation of concepts "that tend to obscure the true state of affairs".
 (Note: According to Anantanand Rambachan, advaita describes the relation between Brahman, the origin of everything, and the world and the individual self.
 This relation is neither one nor two.
 It is not "one," because "[t]he world, as an effect, originates from Brahman and is dependent on Brahman for its existence."
-But it is also not "two," because Brahman is "the ultimate ontological ground of the world and the self.")
+But it is also not "two", because Brahman is "the ultimate ontological ground of the world and the self".)

-"Advaya" (अद्वय) is also a Sanskrit word that means "identity, unique, not two, without a second", and typically refers to sunyata ('emptiness') and the two truths doctrine of Mahayana Buddhism, especially Madhyamaka, and the negation of the conceptual duality between observer and observed in Yogacara.
+"Advaya" (Sanskrit: अद्वय, Tibetan: gNis-med, Chinese: 不二 bù'èr, Japanese: fu-ni) is also a Sanskrit word that means "identity, unique, not two, without a second", and typically refers to sunyata ('emptiness') and the two truths doctrine of Mahayana Buddhism, especially Madhyamaka, and the negation of the conceptual duality between observer and observed in Yogacara.
 The term prapanca, conceptual proliferation and the creation of a multi-faceted world, is also used in these discourses.
-Hookham renders nisprapanca as "nonconceptual," explaining:
+Hookham renders nisprapanca as "nonconceptual", explaining: